+For the period from 12 September

-For the year ended 30 June 2020 No. of shares For the period from 12 September 2018 (date of incorporation) to 30 June 2019 No. of shares Weighted average number of ordinary shares used as the denominator in calculating basic and diluted loss per share attributable to the ordinary equity holders of the Company 212.708,570 160,273,974
+For the year ended incorporation) 30 June 2020 2019

+No. of shares No. of shares

+Weighted average number of ordinary shares used as the denominator in calculating basic and diluted loss per share attributable to the ordinary equity holders of the Company